danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 | Name, HairColor, withGlasses, Height, FavoriteColor, FavoriteFood, FromLocation, ToLocation |
 | run()                  |

-In the same token, we can *reuse* the same properties and behavior to create another *object instance*:
+In the same token, we can *reuse* the same properties and behavior to create another *object instance* with the corresponding data values:

 | Object instance 1            | Object instance 2         |
 |------------------------------|---------------------------|